 if (!TerminalInfoInteger(TERMINAL_DLLS_ALLOWED)) {Print("Requires \'Allow DLL imports\'");return;}

-// (Don't need to call WSAStartup because MT4 must have done this)
+// (Don't need to call WSAStartup because MT4 must have done this)// Create the main server socket

-ServerSocket = socket(2 /* AF_INET */, 1 /* SOCK_STREAM */, 6 /* IPPROTO_TCP */);
+ServerSocket = socket(2/* AF_INET */, 1/* SOCK_STREAM */, 6/* IPPROTO_TCP */);

 if (ServerSocket == -1) {Print("ERROR " , WSAGetLastError() , " in socket creation");return;}

-// Put the socket into non-blocking mode
+// Put the socket into non-blocking modeuint nbmode = 1;

-if (ioctlsocket(ServerSocket, 0x8004667E /* FIONBIO */, nbmode) != 0) {Print("ERROR in setting non-blocking mode on server socket");return;}
+if (ioctlsocket(ServerSocket, 0x8004667E/* FIONBIO */, nbmode) != 0) {Print("ERROR in setting non-blocking mode on server socket");return;}

 // Bind the socket to the specified port number.
-In this example,
+In this example,// we only accept connections from localhost

 sockaddr_in service;

-service.af_family = 2 /* AF_INET */;
+service.af_family = 2/* AF_INET */;

 service.addr = 0x100007F; // equivalent to inet_addr("127.0.0.1")